sajayprakash/megathread/readme.md

 #### Firefox only addons can be added to its forks on Mobile and PC
 - [Bitwarden 🌟](https://bitwarden.com) - A secure and free password manager for all of your devices
 - [Ublock Origin 🌟](https://ublockorigin.com/) - Free, open-source ad content blocker
+- [NoScript Security Suite 🌟](https://noscript.net/) - Allow active content to run only from sites you trust, and protect yourself against XSS and Clickjacking attacks, "Spectre", "Meltdown" and other JavaScript exploits
-- [Tampermonkey](https://tampermonkey.net/) - A popular userscript manager
+- [Tampermonkey 🌟](https://tampermonkey.net/) - A popular userscript manager
 - [Firefox Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) (Only for Firefox)
 - [Canvas Blocker](https://addons.mozilla.org/en-US/firefox/addon/canvasblocker/) (Only for Firefox)
 - [SponsorBlock](https://sponsor.ajay.app/) - Skip sponsorships on YouTube